Perak Family Order of Sultan Nazrin Shah

 The Most Esteemed Perak Family Order of Sultan Nazrin Shah (Darjah Kerabat Sri Paduka Sultan Nazrin Shah Perak Yang Amat Dihormati) is an order of chivalry of the state of Perak constituted by Sultan Nazrin Shah of Perak in 2015 following his installation as the Sultan of Perak in May 2015.
 The order replaced the Perak Family Order of Sultan Azlan Shah which became dormant following the demise of Sultan Azlan Shah of Perak.

 The order is conferred upon individuals who have contributed towards the Sultan, the royal family and Perak to the highest esteem.

 Grades

-The Perak Family Order of Sultan Nazrin Shah is conferred in the sole grade of Ordinary Class.
+The Perak Family Order of Sultan Nazrin Shah is conferred in the sole grade of Grand Commander.
 The recipients bear the title of "Dato' Seri Diraja" while the wives of the male recipients bear the title of "Datin Seri Diraja".
 Husbands of the female recipients are not entitled to bear any title.

 Insignia

 The insignia of the Perak Family Order of Sultan Nazrin Shah comprises a collar, a sash, a star and a badge.
 The sash of the order is a purple silk band with two gold stripes at both ends.
 The star and badge of the order consists of the bust of Sultan Nazrin Shah facing left.